 Damages You Can Recover After Filing a Claim

 You can recover several damages after your child sustains injuries from a school bus accident.
-The small list that we provide is only a few of the most common that typically arise after school bus accidents:
+The small list that we provide is only a few of the most common damages that typically arise after school bus accidents:

 - Pain and suffering